 ---|---|

 Automated Clearing House (ACH) | A direct debit network for processing bank account transactions in the United States.
-Supported by many gateways using Chargent. |
+Supported by many gateways using Chargent.
+Learn more by visiting Direct Debit Networks. |

-Acquiring Bank | The financial institution that processes credit card or debit card payments on behalf of a merchant. |
+Acquiring Bank | The financial institution that processes credit card or debit card payments on behalf of a merchant.
+Learn more by visiting Differences Between a Payment Gateway and Payment Processor. |

-Authorizations | A type of transaction you can run in Chargent that verifies if the credit or debit card is valid before charging an amount.
+Authorization | A type of transaction you can run in Chargent that verifies if the credit or debit card is valid and has available funds before charging an amount.
 See Understanding Authorizations for more details on using authorizations. |

 Automated Clearing Settlement System (ACSS) | A direct debit network for processing bank account transactions in Canada.
-Supported by many gateways using Chargent. |
+Supported by many gateways using Chargent.
+Learn more by visiting Direct Debit Networks. |

 Bank Account Number (BAN) | Used in bank account transactions alongside the bank’s routing number to make a payment. |